 8. Bribes and rewards

 When all else fails, bribe.
-It doesn’t have to be anything big; stickers are great for when they reach the full two minutes or otherwise use incentives such as letting them choose their own breakfast in the morning.
+It doesn’t have to be anything big; stickers are great for when they reach the full two minutes or use incentives such as letting them choose their own breakfast in the morning.
 Just be careful about offering sweets as rewards – it’s counterproductive considering we’re trying to look after their teeth and not help them rot!